carpentries-incubator/multiple-linear-regression-public-health/_episodes/04-assumptionsAndFit.md

   - Use the adjusted R squared value as a measure of model fit.
   - Assess whether the assumptions of the multiple linear regression model have been violated.
 keypoints:
   - The adjusted R squared measure ensures that the metric does not increase simply due to the addition of a variable.
-The variable needs increase model fit for the adjusted R squared to increase.
+The variable needs to improve model fit for the adjusted R squared to increase.
   - The same assumptions hold for simple and multiple linear regression, however more steps are involved in the assessment of the assumptions in the context of multiple linear regression.
 questions:
   - Why is the adjusted R squared used, instead of the standard R squared, when working with multiple linear regression?